|Yin and Yang 4 weeks old|

 The best and most humane way to help a feral cat is through a program called Trap-Neuter-Return, which ends the breeding cycle and helps cats and people coexist peacefully.
 Alley Cat Allies’ website (www.alleycat.org) is a great source of information on Trap-Neuter-Return and the importance of spay and neuter for all cats.

 For those who object to TNR in the mistaken belief that feral cats harm wildlife.
 Numerous studies have repeatedly found that the primary cause of bird population decline is rampant development and related pollution, which destroy bird habitats and sources of food.
-An Ohio State University study released this year concludes that urbanization is the chief cause of declining populations of migratory birds.
+An Ohio State University study released in 2016 concluded that urbanization is the chief cause of declining populations of migratory birds.
 A 2005 study by the U.S. Forest Service estimates that six times more birds are killed annually by flying into buildings and power lines than by cats.

 It is indisputable that being killed in a shelter is the number one documented cause of death for cats in the United States, due to failing and inhumane animal control policies that rely on catch and kill.
 It’s bad public policy based on bad science.
 Trap-Neuter-Return for outdoor cats is a humane method of care and a responsible program.
 I urge readers to visit www.alleycat.org for more information.